-CTE Month is an observation of the value and importance of career education as a whole.
+CTE Month is an observation of the value and importance of career and technical education as a whole.

-This is important because American public schools traditionally push post-secondary education as the primary way for students to become successful in adulthood.
+This is important because American public schools have traditionally pushedpost-secondary education as the primary way for students to become successful in adulthood.

 But that’s simply not true!

-CTE focuses on hard skills, career readiness, and learning a trade.
-The grading is less based on someone’s conceptual understanding of a topic (thought that’s still important) and more based on their advancement as a skilled worker.
+CTE focuses on hard skills, career readiness, and learning a skilled profession.
+Success is less based on learners’ conceptual understanding of a topic (though it’s still important) and more on their advancement as skilled workers.

-CTE Month brings these qualities to the forefront of students’ minds every February.
-It shows students that you don’t have to be “book smart” to be considered a good student, and even “book smart” students can discover valuable skills from work-based learning.
+CTE Month brings these qualities to the forefront of everyone’s mind each year.
+It shows students that they don’t have to be in a traditional classroom to be considered successful students, and that every student can learn valuable skills from work-based learning (WBL).